rahulsingh34/rahulsingh34/README.md

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [rsingh20@uoguelph.ca](mailto:rsingh20@uoguelph.ca)
-* 🧠  Right now I'm working on a machine learning course!
 * ❗  All my cool projects are private but feel free to reach out if you're curious!

 ### Skills